swellee/LeUI/README.md

 as3 ui framework

-this is a open source actionScript3.0 UI framework. designed mainly for the use of quick development of webGame based on flash.
+this is an open source actionScript3.0 UI framework. designed mainly for the use of quick development of webGame based on flash.